 You may receive further instructions or updates from the UK Visas and Immigration or the visa application centre, VFS Global.
 Please check your junk mail regularly during the processing of your visa.
 If you are asked for further information, follow the instructions carefully.

-Your passport will remain in Australia and your documents will be scanned and returned to you at the appointment.
+Your passport will remain in your country (except New Zealand - your passport is sent to Australia for processing).
 The decision will be made in Sheffield, UK.
 You will receive an email or text from VFS Global, stating your application has been processed.
-Your passport can be couriered to you ($27) or you can collect if this is what you asked for when you submitted your application.
+Your passport can be couriered to you ($27) or you can collect if this is what you asked for when you submitted your application, the Visa Application Centre will give you advice on this.

 When you receive your passport, you should have a vignette inside giving you 30 days to enter the UK.
-This will be accompanied by a letter advising you when and from which Post Office you should collect your Biometric Resident Permit from.
+This will be accompanied by a letter advising you when and from which Post Office in the UK you should collect your Biometric Resident Permit from (BRP Card).
 If the letter is not in the envelope with your passport, please advise the staff at the Visa Application Centre (if you are there collecting it).

 Collecting your BRP (Biometrics Residency Permit) when you arrive in the UK